DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
-I meet this outcome by using external tools and libraries, in my case  <strong><code>`auth.py`</code></strong> , for password hashing which exhibits my knowledge and understanding of how to utilize third-party tools.
+I met the outcome by using external tools and libraries, in my case  <strong><code>`auth.py`</code></strong> , for password hashing which exhibits my knowledge and understanding of how to utilize third-party tools.
 I highlight my strong abilities utilizing MongoDB by creating a collection for storing new user data.
 I enhanced functionality by adding button components for <strong><code>`Login`</code></strong> and <strong><code>`Register`</code></strong>, further expanding my dashboard.
 The logic for my new components provides a deeper understanding of application behavior and user interactions.
 I demonstrate good coding practices by using separate authentication-related functions in <strong><code>`auth.py`</code></strong>.
 I showcase problem-solving skills by preventing duplicate usernames during registration.
 </p>

 <p style="text-indent: 55px;">